After attending this course, I’m even more sure that I want to teach young learners and very young learners.

 The course has been designed in close collaboration with a large number of employers and is targeted to give you exactly the skills they are looking for and that you need.

 Following our summer 5-week Certificate in TESOL courses, the TYLE Course takes place over three days.
-It involves four and a half hours per day of workshops, discussions, video observations and includes:
+It involves four and a half hours per day of workshops, discussions and video observations on topics including:

-- Using music and song; video, DVD and multi-media
+using music and songs, video, DVD and multi-media

 During term-time, when we run classes for learners aged 3 and up, the format for the course is slightly different.
 The course takes place over four days and includes six hours of guided observations as well as the daily input sessions.